vanling/docs/configuration/flows/operations.md

 # Operations

-> When a Flow is triggered, it executes its chain of Operations, enabling you to do things like manage data within
+> Operations are the individual actions in a flow.
+They enable you to do things like manage data within Directus,
-> Directus, transform the Flow's data, send information off to outside services, set conditional logic, trigger other
+> transform the Flow's data, send information off to outside services, set conditional logic, trigger other Flows, _and
-> Flows, _and beyond!_
+> beyond!_

 :::tip Before You Begin